pingcap/docs-cn/v3.0/reference/tools/tikv-control.md

     For this mode, if SSL is enabled in TiKV, `tikv-ctl` also needs to specify the related certificate file.
 For example:

     ```
-    $ tikv-ctl --ca-path ca.pem --cert-path client.pem --key-path client-key.pem --host 127.0.0.1:20160 <subcommands>
+    $ tikv-ctl --ca-path ca.pem --cert-path client.pem --key-path client-key.pem --host 127.0.0.1:21060 <subcommands>
     ```

     However, sometimes `tikv-ctl` communicates with PD instead of TiKV.
 In this case, you need to use the `--pd` option instead of `--host`.
 Here is an example:

     ```
     $ tikv-ctl --pd 127.0.0.1:2379 compact-cluster
     store:"127.0.0.1:20160" compact db:KV cf:default range:([], []) success!
     ```

-- Local mode: use the `--db` option to specify the local TiKV data directory path
+- Local mode: Use the `--db` option to specify the local TiKV data directory path

-Unless otherwise noted, all commands supports both the remote mode and the local mode.
+Unless otherwise noted, all commands support both the remote mode and the local mode.

 Additionally, `tikv-ctl` has two simple commands `--to-hex` and `--to-escaped`, which are used to make simple changes to the form of the key.